archfirst/angular2-seed-sass/README.md

 - Development server with Livereload.
 - Following the [best practices for your application’s structure](https://github.com/mgechev/angular2-style-guide).
 - Manager of your type definitions using [typings](https://github.com/typings/typings).
-- Has autoprefixer and css-lint support.
+- Has autoprefixer and sass-lint support.
 - Basic Service Worker, which implements "Cache then network strategy".
 - Sass-enabled styling.